 After a long day of sightseeing, we wanted to grab a glass of wine and an appetizer.
 Under a recommendation from a friend, we went to North.

 It was just what we wanted and more.
 From delicious wines and an incredible chef’s board, the (large pour ) wine hit us and we ended up staying for dinner.
-We were not steered wrong from our waiter and got the cheesy garlic bread and shared the spaghetti and meatballs.
+We were not steered wrong by our waiter and got the cheesy garlic bread and shared the spaghetti and meatballs.

 The weekend was so much fun and we had a wonderful time exploring a new city together.
 Even though it was pretty chilly (around 30 degrees!), it was exciting to get away for a weekend and have some fun.